Applying for Admission

 Transcript Evaluation

-Credits earned at North American colleges or universities that are recognized by an accreditation association or foreign transcripts that are recognized by the origin country’s Ministry of Education and are translated by an accepted transcript translation agency is accepted by Cascadia College.
+Credits earned at colleges or universities that are recognized by a regional accreditation association or foreign transcripts that are recognized by the origin country’s Ministry of Education are accepted for evaluation to transfer towards your degree or certificate at Cascadia College.

 Cascadia will accept no more than five (5.0) credits of “D” level work.
 All courses accepted in transfer from other colleges which are used to satisfy degree requirements must average at least a minimum of 2.0.
 See “Graduation Requirements”.

 Credit for prior learning by transcript evaluation includes any transcripts from previous accredited colleges and military training as well as credit earned through National Standardized tests such as the Advanced Placement (AP), International Baccalaureate (IB) or Cambridge International Examination tests.
 A maximum of 30 credits are eligible for transfer.
-Transcript evaluation is coordinated through the Enrollment Services Office.
+Transcript evaluation is coordinated through the Enrollment Services Credential Evaluation team.

 A student who has earned a four-year degree is not required to submit official transcripts unless credits from previous colleges are to be used toward a degree at Cascadia.
 However, unofficial transcripts may be required to provide evidence of placement level before registration in certain courses.